THE MUD HOME

 Picture

-Plaster is an art and a science.
-If you are serious about clay plasters, and want to learn the whole story from base coats to finishing plasters and paints, and from sponging techniques to burnishing and japanese trowels you might want to consider investing in my Online Perfect Earth Plaster Course,
+If you are serious about clay plasters, and want to learn the whole story from base coats to finishing plasters and paints, and from sponging techniques to burnishing and Japanese trowels you might want to consider investing in my Online Perfect Earth Plaster Course.
+It's fully downloadable.

 Take a Look at My Online Perfect Earth Plaster Course